open62541/open62541-www/doc/0.2/_static/tutorial_server_firststeps.rst

 sets the variable ``running`` to false and the server shuts down once it takes back control. [#f1]_

-In order to integrated OPC UA in a single-threaded application with its own mainloop (for example provided by a GUI toolkit), one can alternatively drive the server manually.
+In order to integrate OPC UA in a single-threaded application with its own mainloop (for example provided by a GUI toolkit), one can alternatively drive the server manually.
 See the section of the server documentation on :ref:`server-lifecycle` for details.